Student Code of Conduct and Community Expectations

 - Formal Process takes place when a student is charged with a violation of one or more of the Student Code of Conduct and Community Expectations regulations.

-- Hearing officer refers to any of the following: the Dean of Students, the Associate Dean for Students and Retention, the Assistant Dean of Student Support and Outreach, the Director of Residence Life, the Associate Director of Residence Life, and the Residence Life Area Directors.
-Additionally, the Assistant Dean for Academic Affairs and Director of Academic Advising, serve as a Hearing Officers in cases of academic dishonesty.
+- Hearing officer refers to any of the following: the Dean of Students, the Associate Deans in Student Affairs, the Director of Residence Life, the Associate Director of Residence Life, and the Residence Life Area Directors.
+Additionally, the Assistant Dean for Academic Affairs and Director of Academic Advising serves as a Hearing Officer in cases of academic dishonesty.

 - Parties to a hearing refers to the complainant(s), the accused, and the hearing officer.